electric-sql/electric/examples/tauri-postgres/README.md

   </picture>
 </a>

-# ElectricSQL - Web example
+# ElectricSQL - Tauri example

-This is an example web application using ElectricSQL in the browser with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite).
+This is a Tauri example using ElectricSQL, inspired from the [wa-sqlite](https://github.com/rhashimoto/wa-sqlite) example.

+It is also the showcase for a new driver, called `sqlx`.

 ## Instructions